Romeo and Juliet

 “Good bye, cruel world!
 Good bye and see you in the afterlife!”

-“See you in the afterlife…” She repeated his words, her mind swirling with ramifications of that simple and juicy sentence.
+“See you in the afterlife…” She repeated his words, getting an idea.

 Somehow, Mark ended up helping Zoe a lot.
 The fairies were still playing around but they weren’t interfering with smartass comebacks or tricks.
 Obviously, they weren’t Mehrdir or Eneizar.

 “Finished!”
 Mark exclaimed before he threw his hands in the air in victory which caused a bad cracking noise.
 He groaned when he felt pain in his lower back.
 “Finally we can do something else.”
 Her head snapped to him when he said that.
 His eyes widened and he started to ramble, suddenly feeling very embarrassed.
 “Not that helping you finish the chapter wasn’t nice, because it was, but it was also tiring,” He decided to shut up since nothing he was saying was going to save his ass.

 But Zoe was too content to care.
 She moved everything in her room and turned back to Mark a few minutes later.

 “But really, where did that come from?
 The names and the adventures are very detailed.”
 Mark changed the subject quickly.